GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 ### Step 14: Create An Entry Point

 There needs to be an entry point to the application.
-Flask will use this entry point access our code.
+Flask will use this entry point to access our code.
 Intentionally, we can update the `main.py` file to act as an entry point.

 ```python
 # main.py